ffengcs/QCCompiler/README.md

-# FGCCompiler
+# QCCompiler
-FengGe's simpl C Compiler
+A Simpl C Compiler